School of Health and Social Care

 Once you have looked through our staff list and worked out what you will be researching, you will need to draft a brief research proposal.
 Your proposal should include a background context to your proposed work, the aims/questions of your study and the methodology you propose.

-Pass the letter to referees and entrance requirements to one referee of your choice.
-Fill in your name, address and degree you have applied for at the bottom of your referee letter.
+• Include 2 referees (one academic).
+Make sure you pass on the reference request letters to your referees.
+You will need to fill in your name, address and degree you have applied for at the bottom of your referee letter.
 It is advisable to contact your referee before sending the letters in case they are unable to write on your behalf.
 We are not able to process your application until your reference has been received.

 As part of the decision making process, we'll invite you to an interview before a formal offer is made.